 — Dillon drops from 28th to 33rd— Jeff Gluck (@jeff_gluck) November 5, 2024

-If the ranking continues to be the same post-Phoenix race, this would be #3’s worst season finish since debuting full-time in the Cup Series in 2014.
-Even Bubba Wallace has faced a similar penalty, as he, too, was accused of race manipulation in helping Christopher Bell.
+But in the new controversy at Martinsville, even Bubba Wallace has faced a similar penalty, as he too, was accused of race manipulation in helping Christopher Bell.
 Bell, on the final stretch, surprisingly passed the #23 to tie the points.
 And a tie-in point was equivalent to the #20 progressing to Phoenix.

 According to the NASCAR rule, the driver with a better finish in any of the three races in round 3 will go to the next round.
 And Bell had recently gotten a P2 in Las Vegas, making him the beneficiary of the rule.
 However, NASCAR has noted that Wallace suddenly slowed down to let Bell pass, leading to the #23 getting the fine.

 While the Wallace faction denied this and said they had tire problems, they couldn’t back the claim in the NASCAR inspection.
 Ultimately, it was rendered useless as Bell was eliminated for attempting a ‘Hail Melon 2.0.’ at the end, and Byron made it to Phoenix.
-And it wasn’t just the drivers who were penalized; even their crew chiefs, spotters, and competition executives are facing heavy fines and penalties.
+But it wasn’t just the drivers who were penalized; even their crew chiefs, spotters, and competition executives are facing heavy fines and penalties.

-Teams involved in race manipulation also penalized
+Teams involved in race manipulation are also penalized!

-This list includes Dillon’s crew chief Justin Alexander, competition executive Keith Rodden, and spotter Brandon Benesch.
-Chastain’s crew chief Phil Surgen, competition executive Tony Lunders, and spotter Brandon McReynolds.
-And lastly Wallace’s crew chief, Bootie Barker, exec Dave Rogers, and spotter Freddie Kraft.
+This list includes Dillon’s crew chief Justin Alexander, competition executive Keith Rodden, and spotter Brandon Benesch; Chastain’s crew chief Phil Surgen, competition executive Tony Lunders, and spotter Brandon McReynolds; And lastly Wallace’s crew chief, Bootie Barker, exec Dave Rogers, and spotter Freddie Kraft.

 ADVERTISEMENT